jamesmudd/jhdf/README.md

 To see other available Gradle tasks run `./gradlew tasks`

 If you have read this far please consider staring this repo.
+If you are using jHDF in a commercial product please consider making a donation.
 Thanks!